tugstugi/mongolian-nlp/bichig2cyrillic/README.md

 python setup.py build develop
 ```

-Modern Mongolian song lyrics (80K lines) are converted with
+80K lines modern Mongolian song lyrics are converted with
 the Inner Mongolian University's [online translator tool](http://trans.mglip.com/EnglishC2T.aspx)
 to the Mongolian script and used as the training [dataset](lyrics.txt.gz).
-To prepare the dataset to use with `fairseq`, execute:
+To prepare binarized datasets to use with `fairseq`, execute:
 ```bash
 python create_dataset.py
 # binarized dataset for Mongolian script to cyrillic